 In the United States, any offering of a company's securities to the public generally requires the filing of a registration statement with the SEC, which needs to be declared effective by the SEC prior to any actual sales being made.
-For a company conducting an IPO, the SEC considers the company to be "in registration" from at least the time it reaches an understanding with its managing underwriter(s) regarding the offering through 25 days after the SEC declares the registration statement effective.
-The registration process is typically thought of as comprising three distinct periods:
+For a company conducting an IPO, the SEC considers the company to be "in registration" from at least the time it reaches an understanding with its managing underwriter(s) regarding the offering through 25 days after the date on which the SEC declares the registration statement effective.
+During this period, there are significant restrictions on the nature and substance of communications that can be made by the company and the other participants in the offering.
+The registration process is typically thought of as comprising three distinct periods, which coincide with the restrictions on communications: